evangeliazve/aacl-public/README.md

 # Predicting Emerging Topics from Outliers: A Prospective Study of Weak Signals in Embedding Space

-Reproducibility materials for our EMNLP submission
+Reproducibility materials for our paper, accepted at AACL-IJCNLP.

 The repository includes the released feature matrices, machine-learning result workbooks, agreement outputs, SHAP interpretation tables, and scripts used to rerun the supervised-stage experiments.